The UK Government has unveiled £1.93bn of investment to help unlock potential housing sites and speed up the delivery of more homes.

 The project has presented us with many of the aforementioned barriers, but through early contractor involvement and working in collaboration with our client we identified all the critical risks and provided solutions to either eliminate or mitigate them.

-So, to work with a specialist contractor who has the experience and expertise to help regenerate your brownfield site whilst ensuring it remains financially viable, fill out the form below to send us your details or call us on 0121 554 2108 to talk with one of our experts.
+So, to work with a specialist contractor who has the experience and expertise to help regenerate your brownfield site whilst ensuring it remains financially viable, click here to send us your details or call us on 0121 554 2108 to talk with one of our experts.